 OPENING HOURS: Mondays to Fridays: 2pm - 4pm · Saturday: 10am - 4pm · Sunday: closed

-Croxley Great Barn will be open again in 2013.
+Croxley Great Barn is open again this year.
 For dates see calendar page.

 Located in Rickmansworth High Street, in Basing House (itself of historical significance as the former home of William Penn, founder of Pennsylvania).